FJrodafo/CV/App/README.md

 docker compose down
 ```

+Open [http://localhost:3000](http://localhost:3000) in your favorite browser to see the result.

+> [!IMPORTANT]
+>
+> If you already have applications that use port 3000, you will need to change the host port before creating the Docker container so that it can run correctly on a free port.

-### Build Docker image on your own
+### Build Docker image manually

+If you prefer not to use Docker Compose, you can build and run the image manually.

-If you don't have Node v18 or higher installed on your machine, you can build a Docker image by running the [Dockerfile](./Dockerfile).
+If you don't have Node v22.14 or higher installed on your machine, you can build a Docker image by running the [Dockerfile](./Dockerfile).

 Open a terminal and run the following command (Make sure you are in the `App` directory):